-We’ve had a great review of the strategic benefits, and hard and soft cost saving that you need to consider for your justification and/or business case in our recent post, Justifying A PPM Investment.
-But, how do we ensure that you are talking about the right benefits to the right stakeholders?
-Keep reading to learn how tailoring your stakeholder justification messages when investing in a project portfolio management system.
+In our recent post, Justifying A PPM Investment, we’ve had an excellent review of the strategic benefits and hard and soft cost saving that you need to consider for your justification and/or business case.
+But how do we ensure that you are talking about the right benefits to the right stakeholders?
+Keep reading to learn how to tailor your stakeholder justification messages when investing in a project portfolio management system.

-Let’s get started and begin by defining our stakeholders – Who are they?
-We’re going to categorize common stakeholders into 3 groups: Finance, HR/Resource Management and Executives.
+Let’s begin by defining our stakeholders – Who are they?
+We will categorize familiar stakeholders into three groups: Finance, HR & Resource Management, and Executives.

 We can’t stress enough how important it is for you to tailor your message!
-Messages that don’t resonate with a particular stakeholder group will be just noise and potentially defocus the message.
+Messages that don’t resonate with a particular stakeholder group will be “noise” and potentially defocus the message.

-We like to call this the ‘Rabbit Hole of Details,’ and it can really throw you off track, especially with busy executives who might not be up to speed on the process.
+We call this the ‘Rabbit Hole of Details,’ and it can throw you off track, especially with busy executives who might need to be up to speed on the process.
 Wrong, questionable, or too much data distracts from the high-level conversation you planned to have.
-So start broad, and then zero-in on specifics.
+So start broad, and then zero in on specifics.
 And we always recommend that you keep a few “just in case” slides in your back pocket.

 One of our favorite conversations is talking to the Finance team.
 If you can provide direct benefit to the finance team, if you can make their lives easier and give them more accurate financials, or if you’re able to put their financials in your projects more accurately, faster, and with less administrative overhead, the finance team has a lot of sway in funding your projects.